 CalPERS retirement benefits are funded from employer-paid contributions, employee contributions, and the plan's investment earnings.
-CalPERS employer contribution rates applicable to CSU are based upon actuarial studies and adjusted each year by CalPERS in order to meet defined pension benefit obligations.
-California Government Code Section 20814 states that the Governor shall include the contribution rates adopted by the CalPERS board for the liability of benefits on account of employees of the State (General Fund supported salaries), and the Legislature shall adopt the CalPERS board's contribution rates and authorize the appropriation in the Budget Act.
+CalPERS employer contribution rates applicable to CSU (along with other state agencies) are based upon actuarial studies and are adjusted each year by CalPERS in order to meet defined pension benefit obligations.
+California Government Code Section 20814 states that "the Governor shall include the contribution rates adopted by the board for the liability of benefits on account of employees of the State" (General Fund supported salaries), and "the Legislature shall adopt the board contribution rates and authorize the appropriation in the Budget Act."
 The majority of CSU CalPERS eligible employees are in the State Miscellaneous Tier 1 category and contribute 5 percent of annual compensation in excess of \$513 per month to CalPERS.
-For employees that fall under the California Public Employees' Pension Reform Act of 2013 ("PEPRA"), Government Code Sections 7522-7522.74, and with a start date of January 1, 2013 or later, the State Miscellaneous Tier 1 contribution rate is currently higher at 6.75 percent.
-Per Government Code Section 7522.30 under PEPRA, equal sharing of normal costs between public employees and public employees shall be the standard.
+For employees that fall under the California Public Employees' Pension Reform Act of 2013 ("PEPRA"), Government Code Sections 7522-7522.74, and with a start date of January 1, 2013 or later, the State Miscellaneous Tier 1 employee contribution rates are higher at 6.50 percent in 2016-17 and 2017-18 fiscal years and to be increased to 7.25 percent in the 2018-19 fiscal year.
+Per Government Code Section 7522.30 under PEPRA, equal sharing of normal costs between public employers and public employees shall be the standard.
 The standard shall be that employees pay at least 50 percent of "normal costs" determined by an annual actuarial valuation.

 Social security (OASDI and Medicare) benefits are funded from employer and employee contributions.
 The rates for these benefits are established by federal regulations and are currently equally shared by the employer and employees.
+CSU contributed \$214,446,000 for OASDI and Medicare for the fiscal year ended June 30, 2017.
+Social security expenditures increased slightly due to CSU's salary growth in fiscal year ended June 30, 2017.

-CSU's total employer contribution from all funds (i.e., General Fund, Trust Operating Fund, CSU Lottery Education Fund, Continuing Education Revenue Fund, and Dormitory Revenue Fund--Housing and Parking) totaled approximately \$659,326,000 to CalPERS (reported as deferred outflows of resources as of June 30, 2016) and \$199,514,000 for OASDI and Medicare for the fiscal year ended June 30, 2016.
-The retirement contribution for fiscal year ended June 30, 2016 increased as a result of an increase in CalPERS employer-paid rates during 2015-16 and social security expenditures increased slightly due to CSU salary growth during 2015-16.
-See Appendix C - "AUDITED FINANCIAL STATEMENTS OF CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2016" at Note (12) for fiscal year 2015-16 information.
+CSU's total employer contribution to CalPERS from all funds (i.e., General Fund, Trust Operating Fund, CSU Lottery Education Fund, Continuing Education Revenue Fund, and Dormitory Revenue Fund--Housing and Parking) totaled approximately \$757,170,000 in fiscal year 2016-17 (reported as deferred outflows of resources as of June 30, 2017).
+The retirement contribution increased as a result of an increase in the annual payroll for eligible CSU employees.
+See Appendix C - "AUDITED FINANCIAL STATEMENTS OF CALIFORNIA STATE UNIVERSITY AS OF JUNE 30, 2017" at Note (12)(a).